METRIX IAP

 Each brief is grounded in a specific data signal from the IAP analysis.
 P1 briefs address confirmed gaps in the current creative system.
 P2 briefs expand on directional signals that require validation budget to confirm.

-APEX-B001 · P1
+KOV-001 · P1

 Texture Proof